One woman’s journey after she learned The Cosby Show was based on her family in the 1980s.

 That’s the conclusion after a seven-year investigation by private investigators and government officials.
-Providence guided us during this lengthy investigation when I lived in Avon and political operatives prepared me in 2014 to run for Congress against former Congresswoman Elizabeth Esty–an academic exercise worth noting.
+Providence guided us during this lengthy investigation when I lived in Avon, and political operatives prepared me in 2014 to run for Congress against former Congresswoman Elizabeth Esty–an academic exercise worth noting.
 It was during this “prep” time that I learned about this connection with The Cosby Show.

-This fortuitous story began when former President Ronald Reagan visited Jamaica on April 7, 1982.
+This fortuitous story of the connection began when former President Ronald Reagan visited Jamaica on April 7, 1982.
 During that one-day visit, Reagan’s security detail reportedly made contact with me and my family.
-My father was a electrical engineer while working at the Government Printing Office.
+My father was a electrical engineer, while working at the Government Printing Office.
 He owned a home in a suburb of Kingston.
 And my mother worked with a transportation company.
-If former President Barack Obama did not visit Jamaican on April 9, 2015 while I was covering the White House, I wouldn’t have believed this story.
-That’s because it was Obama’s first visit as president, and only the second sitting president to visit the Caribbean nation since its independence, according to MSNBC.
+If former President Barack Obama did not visit Jamaica on April 9, 2015, while I was covering the White House, I wouldn’t have believed this story.
+That’s because it was Obama’s first visit as president, and he was only the second sitting president to visit the Caribbean nation since its independence in 1962, according to MSNBC.

-Bill Cosby first pitched the show about a working-class Honduran family.
-My father’s ancestors are from Honduras.
+Cosby first pitched the show about a working-class Honduran family.
+My father’s ancestors are from Honduras and Nicaragua.
 We had a wonderful life that included Sunday dinners and picnics in the park; but we weren’t exempt from obstacles.
 Although The Cosby Show was mainly focused on Cosby’s observations of family life, some of those observations were of my family.
 Moreover, the basic concept of the middle-class family depicted on the show is evident in my family: My older sibling wanted to be a doctor.
-Also, I wanted to be a lawyer since high school.
+Also, I wanted to be a lawyer.
 Those plans of ours were interrupted by government officials, according to sources close to the investigation.

 In previous interviews, Cosby also stated the original conceptualization of the show: a working-class family that raised a successful child. (side note: Cosby’s wife suggested the show be based on a well-to do family).
 The original premise and casting choices for the sitcom, however, reaffirmed the initial concept in the pitch that was identical to my family and me.